tinytecher/React-CMS-Photography-Site/README.md

     The app is designed with accessibility in mind, utilizing CSS Modules and converting from pixels to rem for enhanced styling and user experience.

 4. **Stretch Goals**

+## ISSUES FACED

+- issue with deploy. getting 404 when clicking on links to other pages
+- Resolved by adding a netlify.toml file at the root and a _redirects in public